abacusorg/AbacusSummit/docs/data-products.rst

 header field.

-The conversion of proper km/s to comoving redshift-space displacement may be achieved by dividing by ``(VelZSpace_to_kms/BoxSize)``.
-The first factor gets to unit-box comoving RSD, and the second brings it to BoxSize-box.
+The conversion of proper km/s to comoving redshift-space displacement may be achieved by multiplying by ``BoxSize/VelZSpace_to_kms``.
+The second factor gets to unit-box comoving RSD, and the first brings it to BoxSize-box.

 Known Bugs
 ~~~~~~~~~~